proofrock/Mus/README.md

 # How does it work?
 (CLI)

-From the commandline, it's possible to calculate checksums, but not to verify them (yet).
+From the commandline, it's possible to calculate checksums and to verify them.

 To calculate a checksum, either you specify the name/path of the ```.mu5``` file...